Ghailen-Ben-Achour/Cpp-LibTorch-OpenCV-Torchvision/README.md

 ./torch-demo
 ```

-You should get two outputs
+You should get two outputs on CPU & GPU.